A narrative recital of words and music from the First World War

 In a moving and thought-provoking sequence, they also trace the individual story of nineteen-year-old conscript Private Percy O’Key through his real-life letters and diaries.
 It is a compelling journey from innocence to loss, told with unflinching clarity and compassion.

 “A very special, moving and immensely absorbing production”

 “A spell-binding evening.
 So compelling to watch and listen to …I don’t think there was a dry eye in the house.“

 Christopher Kent has appeared on stage, screen and radio in a wide range of roles from Shakespeare to contemporary drama.
 London theatre appearances have included Cyrano de Bergerac with Robert Lindsay at the Theatre Royal Haymarket and The Government Inspector with Timothy Spall at Greenwich Theatre.
 Chris is also one of the UK’s best known voiceover actors, regularly heard on commercials, documentaries, film trailers and literary recordings.
-His recent concert work includes poetry readings with London’s Orlando Choir, the Voice of God in Britten’s Noye’s Fludde and Myth, Hope and Tragedy, a programme of words and music to commemorate the Russian Revolution.
+His recent concert work includes collaborations with London’s Orlando Choir, the Bridge String Quartet and the Voice of God in Benjamin Britten’s Noye’s Fludde.

 Duration: 90 mins, played without an interval.

 Supported by The Carne Trust

 £20.00 £15.00 concessions